cs544-wisc/s24/p5/README.md

 load your data to Hive tables and views so you can easily query them.
 The big table (loans) has many IDs in columns; you'll need to join these against other tables or views to determine the meaning of these IDs.
-In addition, you'll practice training a Decision Tree model to predict loan approval.
+In addition, you'll practice training a Random Forest model to predict loan approval.

 **Important:** You'll answer ten questions in P5.
 Write